girishsukukumar/FreeRTOSexamples/MemoryManagement/README.md

 * Semaphores
 * Event groups.

 These Kernal Objects are dynamically created and destroyed during run time.
 Each Kernal Object,  needs memory.
-When we says Kernal Objects are dynamically created it means the memory needed for these Kernal Objects are dynamically allocated at run-time, they are not allocated at the time of Compile Time.
+When we says Kernal Objects are dynamically created it means the memory needed for these Kernal Objects are dynamically allocated at run-time ie when we call the respective API eg [ xTaskCreate () etc.] they are not allocated at the time of Compile Time.

 FreeRTOS allocates RAM each time a kernel object is created, and frees RAM each time a kernel object is deleted.
 This policy reduces design and planning effort, simplifies the API, and minimizes the RAM footprint.